altruios/namshubettulpa/public/namshubettuple/reset-2.md

 *Her hand was shaking.*
 ~She never saw a car crash up close.~
 *A voice behind her called out, from where she had just been.*
-'R::Am I real?"
+'R::Am I real?'
 *Rossin, without a scratch on him, dusted off his sleeve.*
-'R::I really would like to know a definitive answer to that" ~She a double take: the body she had just been leaning over was gone.~ 'R::But you most probably are, so would you get out of the street."
+'R::I really would like to know a definitive answer to that' ~She a double take: the body she had just been leaning over was gone.~ 'R::But you most probably are, so would you get out of the street.'
 }
 {
 *Martha stood up and continued walking.*